-The effects of an edible can last anywhere from 4 through 8 hours.
+The effects of an edible can last anywhere from 4 to 8 hours.
 As D8 is milder than D9 THC, it is an incredible option to get a strong experience with fewer side effects like nausea or paranoia.

-Marijuana edibles vs. smoking
+Marijuana Edibles vs. Smoking